Canardoux/flutter_sound/doc/pages/the-tau-project/taudio.md

 It means that we do not have to develop anything new for Web support.

-Flutter Sound on Web was second-class citizen.
+Flutter Sound on Web was really a second-class citizen.
 Taudio on Web will be first-class citizen:
 The problems will not be on Web but on the native side (iOS, Android, GNU/Linux, ...)

 W3C specified many great things like :